afnanahmed19/Moment-Count/README.md

-# Moment-Count-age-
+# Moment-Count
-"Moment Count(age)" is a unique and engaging project designed to help you keep track of significant moments in your life by calculating the time elapsed since they occurred.
-Whether it's birthdays, anniversaries, or any other important events, this project provides a fun and interactive way to commemorate and reflect on these special occasions
+Moment Count is a simple, yet effective application designed to help users stay motivated by providing a unique way to visualize the passage of time.
+Unlike traditional productivity tools like the Pomodoro Technique, which may not work for everyone, Moment Count focuses on the concept of age counting, offering a personalized and continuous reminder of the importance of each moment.